 Interactive applications required for interactivity services could be pre-installed or either carried by a download delivery method via broadcast, or retrieved using the unicast bearer along with associated auxiliary data.
 Interactivity media could be similarly delivered via broadcast or unicast bearers.
 The application and associated assets including interactivity media and auxiliary data can be carried together as an aggregate document, for example in a multipart MIME file.
 When the MBMS download delivery method is used, separate FLUTE sessions, each referenced by an instance of the deliveryMethod element, could be used to carry them.
 Properties of each FLUTE session that carry interactivity-related content are provided by a Session Description instance documents, or SDP file, similar to the use of SDP files to describe the FLUTE sessions that carry the main service contents.
 The interface between interactive applications and PSS or MBMS clients could enable interactive application to access its associated assets delivered via broadcast or unicast delivery, so that the associated assets can be presented or consumed by the application.

-In broadcast delivery of interactivity apps and associated assets, signaling functionality should provide a mechanism to distinguish between the interactivity applications from associated assets.
+In broadcast delivery of interactivity apps and associated assets, signaling functionality is expected to provide a mechanism to distinguish between the interactivity applications from associated assets.
 The signaling functionality might include the version of the interactivity app, to enable the UE to determine whether it is capable of supporting the user interface or media presentation capabilities corresponding to that version of the app.
 Multiple versions of an interactive app and associated media contents could be delivered, to allow the UE to download the version that it can process.
 The signaling functionality could also indicate when an interactive application is needed to be loaded or launched so that the interactivity app can initiate the interactivity tasks it is designed for and at the appropriate time.
 The signaling functionality could also indicate when an interactive application needs to be unloaded or terminated so that the interactivity app can be stopped at the appropriate time for reasons such as for displaying an inserted targeted advertisement, or switching to another application.
 Unloading or termination could be performed by the application's own logic.

-Another important signaling function in support of interactivity is to provide notification of impending occurrences of either scheduled or unscheduled events, upon which time an interactivity experience should be provided to the user, as described in clauses 4.2.4.1 and 4.2.5 of the present document.
+Another important signaling function in support of interactivity is to provide notification of impending occurrences of either scheduled or unscheduled events, upon which time an interactivity experience is expected to be provided to the user, as described in clauses 4.2.4.1 and 4.2.5 of the present document.

 11.2.2 Service Management Functions